harness/developer-hub/docs/internal-developer-portal/catalog/add-users-in-catalog.md

 :::info

-In case there's an user-group already present with the same metadata.name while you're registering through your catalog or adding it to the platform, always the user-group added through platform will take precedence.
+In case there's an user-group already present with the same `metadata.name` while you're registering through your catalog or adding it to the platform, there would be no overwrite of the user-group if it's already present.

 :::